 You may find yourself supporting a student who is going through the conduct process, or you may have questions or concerns about the appropriateness of certain classroom behaviors.
 There are a few resources attached to this page that you can refer to, but please do not hesitate to contact us with any questions or concerns.

-Erin Kelley, Direct of Student Conduct & Development/Title IX Coordinator
+Liz Humphries, Director of Student Conduct and Development & Title IX Coordinator

 Additionally, faculty and staff are encouraged to submit a student for referral to the Bentley CARE team.
 If you would like to report a hazing related incident, use our hazing report form.